Barbara Shermund: Death and legacy

 Shermund died in a nursing home in Middletown Township, New Jersey, in 1978 after losing contact with her family.
-35 years later, when her niece searched for Shermund's burial site, she was surprised to find that her ashes remained in a nursing home.
+35 years later, when her niece, Amanda Janes Gormley, searched for Shermund's burial site, she was surprised to find that her ashes remained in a funeral home.
 In 2018, her niece helped to crowdfund the burial of the ashes and the erection of a headstone.
 In 2022, the New York Times published a belated obituary for Shermund.

+Shermund's life and work are recounted in Tell Me a Story Where the Bad Girl Wins: The Life and Art of Barbara Shermund, a biography edited by Caitlin McGurk (2024) by Fantagraphics.
+The Brandywine Conservancy and Museum of Art, Chadds Ford, PA, had a show of her works from February 15, 2025 - June 1, 2025.

+Shermund was first mentioned in Judith Lee's book, "Defining New Yorker Humor."
+She is profiled in Liza Donnelly's history, "Funny Ladies: The New Yorker's Women Cartoonists and Their Cartoons," published in 2005, and in Donnelly's subsequent edition, "Very Funny Ladies."
+Donnelly wrote a profile of Shermund for The New Yorker magazine in 2019.